flashbake/documentation/docs/flashbake-endpoint.md

 ## How to Run the Flashbake Endpoint

-The endpoint is unique per Tezos baker and needs access to the RPC of the node associated with the baker.
+The endpoint needs access to the RPC of the node associated with the baker.
+Pass the RPL URL with the `--tezos_rpc_url` parameter.

 ### Install it with NPM